 Ask for user information as late as possible

-If you have no free trial, use your marketing site to share the Aha moment (include testimonials or highly relevant screenshot gifs).
+If you don't offer a free trial, use your marketing site to lead potential users to the "aha!" moment (include testimonials or highly relevant screenshot gifs)

 3. Go all-in on your brand #

 In this example, Playbuzz's user onboarding email makes its brand obvious straight away, with bold colors, playful copy, and pop culture references.

 Here’s what Sir Richard Branson has to say about branding:

 Branding demands commitment; commitment to continual re-invention; striking chords with people to stir their emotions; and commitment to imagination.
 It is easy to be cynical about such things, much harder to be successful.